rbsdcom/MODBUS-Zabbix/README.md

 This guide provides instructions for integrating Modbus devices with Zabbix using the Modbus plugin.
 The plugin allows you to monitor Modbus devices seamlessly through the Zabbix Agent 2, supporting both TCP and RTU connections.

-## Recursos do Projeto
+Conhecimento necessario, dominio do Zabbix server, conhecimento basico Zabbix agent 2

+## 1 Requisitos Zabbix

+1.1 De acordo com a documentação oficial Zabbix é necessário:

-Zabbix Server
+1.1.1 Zabbix Server
-Zabbix Agent 2
+1.1.2 Zabbix Agent 2

+Clique aqui para acessar as configurações necessarias para o funcionamento do modulo Modbus nativamente.

+## 2 Requisitos Modbus

 Modbus poll

 -Para verificar as coletas dos dados do dispositivo, usa-se o software Modbus poll no link, ou procure no site do fabricante as chaves com as traducoes para as capturas.